Need some Chinese learning activities for your kids ASAP? Here they are: 35+ EASIEST, low-prep activity ideas that you can do at home today!!!

 Tips for getting started

-- Incorporate your child’s interests and input
+- Incorporate your child’s interests and opinions

 Fun activities for Chinese listening and speaking

+Listening and speaking are the foundation of Chinese learning and communication skills.
 Here are fun ways to reinforce Chinese audio and verbal skills at home!

 1. Dance Party / Freeze Dance

-Play freeze dance during which the DJ stops the song randomly and everyone has to 停 (tíng / stop) and 不要动 / 不要動 (bùyào dòng / don’t move)!
+Start the day with upbeat Chinese music and have a silly dance-off!
+Play freeze dance during which the DJ stops the song randomly, and everyone has to 停 (tíng / stop) and 不要动 / 不要動 (bùyào dòng / don’t move)!

 2. Karaoke